DSharpPlus/DSharpPlus/docs/articles/commands/processors/slash_commands/naming_policies.md

 }
 ```

+> [!NOTE]
+> Humanizer is not a dependency of DSharpPlus and is not affiliated with DSharpPlus.
+You can find more information about Humanizer [here](https://github.com/Humanizr/Humanizer).

 Now that you have your custom naming policy, you can use it when setting up the Commands extension:

 ```cs